 In April 1984, the idea for the Texas Shakespeare Festival at Kilgore College was developed: to establish a professional summer theatre for East Texas based in Kilgore that would be housed in the Van Cliburn Auditorium; to create a company with a name that would have broad appeal to professional theatre artists, employing high caliber actors, designers and directors from throughout the nation; to offer professional actors and theatre students the luxury of working on plays from the world’s storehouse of dramatic literary masterpieces; and to create a regional play about the East Texas oilfield discovery to be produced as a cultural historical memento of our unique and colorful heritage.
 Read More.

-With challenges abound due to a global pandemic, our creativity will be stretched to the limit this year.
+With challenges abound due to the global pandemic, our creativity has been stretched to the limit this year.
 That said, we will continue to stay true to our mission of bringing professional entertainment to East Texas, beginning with a radio play rep. We are currently playing H.G.
 Wells' classic, The War of the Worlds, and will revive some holiday favorites in December.
 Learn More.

 For the first time in 35 years, East Texas' only professional theatre has a new Artistic Director.
 Kilgore College has hired Texas Shakespeare Festival veteran Meaghan Simpson to lead the organization following the retirement of its founding Artistic Director, Raymond Caldwell August 31.
 Read More.

 Now in its sixth season, the Texas Shakespeare Festival Roadshow is a traveling set of performances and workshops that come to your school or community.
-Currently booking performances of Hamlet or Much Ado About Nothing for the Spring of 2021, with both an in-person and virtual option.
+Currently booking performances of Hamlet or Much Ado About Nothing for the Spring of 2021.
 Read More.